memgraph/documentation/pages/querying/differences-in-cypher-implementations.md

----
-id: differences-in-cypher-implementations
-title: Differences in Cypher implementations
-sidebar_label: Differences in Cypher implementations
+# Differences in Cypher implementations
----

 Although we try to implement the [openCypher](https://www.opencypher.org/) query language as close to the language reference as possible, we had to make some